-- H1 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - If the data being reported are final figures for the 2021-2022 academic year (see the next item below),

-- Include aid awarded to international students (i.e., those not qualifying for federal aid). - Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- H1.
+Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories. - ✓ If the data being reported are final figures for the 2023-2024 academic year (see the next item below), use the 2023-2024 academic year's CDS Question B1 cohort. - ✓ Include aid awarded to international students (i.e., those not qualifying for federal aid). - ✓ Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column. - ✓ For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "nonneed-based scholarship or grant aid" on the last page of the definitions section.

-2022-2023 estimated 2021-2022 Final

-Indicate the academic year for which data are reported for items H1 , H2 , H2A , and H6 below: X
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:

+□ 2024-2025 Estimated or □ 2023-2024 Final

-Which needs-analysis methodology does your institution use in awarding ins stitutional aid?
-(Forr merly H3)
+Which needs-analysis methodology does your institution use in awarding institutional aid?
+(Formerly H3)

-Federal methodology (FM) Χ
+- □ Federal methodology (FM)

-Institutional methodology (IM)
+- □ Institutional methodology (IM)

-Both FM and IM
+- □ Both FM and IM

-(Inc Need-based clude non-need- sed aid use to meet need.)
-(I n-need-based Exclude non- eed-based aid use to meet need.)
-Scholarships/Grants Federal \$ 6,480,361 \$ - State all states, not only the state in which your institution is located \$ 4,728,596 \$ 151,220 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$ 1,827,488 \$ 629,335 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$ 357,749 \$ 152,327 Total Scholarships/Grants \$ 13,394,193 \$ 932,882 Self-Help Student loans from all sources (excluding parent loans) \$ 11,493,274 \$ 7,071,868 Federal Work-Study \$ 257,757 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$ - Total Self-Help \$ 11,751,031 \$ 7,071,868 Parent Loans \$ 1,213,219 \$ 1,101,462 Tuition Waivers Note: Reporting is optional.
+Need-based Non-need-based

+(Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)

+Scholarships/Grants

+Federal

+State all states, not only the state in which your institution is located

+Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

+Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college

+Total Scholarships/Grants

+Self-Help

+Student loans from all sources (excluding parent loans)

+Federal Work-Study Not Applicable

+State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

+Total Self-Help

+Parent Loans

+Need-based Non-need-based (Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)
+Tuition Waivers Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$ 1,332,645 \$ 536,238 Athletic Awards \$ - \$ -
+Do not report tuition waivers elsewhere.
+Athletic Awards

-- Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+H2.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-fulltime undergraduates who applied for and were awarded financial aid from any source.

+- ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.